15 Types of Black and White Bugs (B&W Insects 2023)

 Have you ever seen a beetle with hair?
 The hairy rove beetle is a unique species of beetle found in East Asia.
 This species is well-covered with Black and White hairs all over its body.

-Alternative black and white bands on their body give them a unique look.
-This species is social and is adapted to other species such that they lay their eggs nearby.
+Additionally, the alternative black and white bands on their body give them a unique look.
+This species is social and adapts behavior of other species such that they lay their eggs nearby.

 13) Texas Eyed Click Beetle